HumanDynamics/RevolvingLoanHack/ProjectPlan/Scope.md

 * Promote the RLF and capitalize with funds from grants and individual donations.
 * Provide loans and technical assistance to borrowers.

-## Common RLF Initial & Continuing Capitalization Sources
+## Common RLF Initial & Continuing Capitalization Sources - Item 5) Nov 10- Nov 17

 * SBA 7(a) Community Advantage Program,
 * SBA Intermediary Lending Program (ILP)